 So we thought of how best to plug this gap and this led us to start what is today known as Mentor an African Child Initiative (MACI).

-MACI was birthed to create access to ICT and leadership development opportunities to learners from low income communities attending underserved schools across Nigeria.
-Currently MACI operates in South-West Nigeria and runs four programs; Digital Equity Program (DEP), Open School, Tech Support and Beyond the Classroom program.
+MACI was birthed to create access to ICT and leadership development opportunities for learners from low-income communities attending underserved schools across Nigeria.
+Currently, MACI operates in South-West Nigeria and runs four programs; Digital Equity Program (DEP), Open School, Tech Support and Beyond the Classroom program.

-DEP is focused on creating access to opportunities for learners through trainings.
-We organize digital literacy trainings on rolling bases for pupils from public primary schools in Ogun state.
+DEP is focused on creating access to opportunities for learners through training.
+We organize digital literacy training on a rolling basis for pupils from public primary schools in Ogun state.
 Over the last 19months, we have been able to train 600+ learners in Ogun state on computer appreciation and programming.

-The Open school offers secondary school students the opportunity to link up with tutors across the globe for real time lessons.
-They also get the opportunity link up with peers from other states and countries of the world to share ideas and develop a sense of global citizenship.
+The Open School offers secondary school students the opportunity to link up with tutors across the globe for real-time lessons.
+They also get the opportunity to link up with peers from other states and countries of the world to share ideas and develop a sense of global citizenship.

 The Tech support program trains teachers from underserved schools on how to engage technology in the classroom so as to improve learning outcomes and prepare the learner for the future.
 Teachers under this program are trained to access information, use tech tools and engage learners with relevant materials.
 This program was recently added to the list of programs at MACI